caseyanderson/physcpu1/syllabus.md

 ### Description

-from fieldwork class: This prototyping-oriented class leads students through numerous open-ended, small-to-mid-scale design briefs in the Raspberry Pi 3 development environment.
-Students will explore environmentally deployed embedded media, surveillance techniques, and intermediate interaction strategies as a means to establish computer literacy in an always-connected, internet-of-things context.
-Simultaneously, students will learn strategies for designing a prototype for public deployment and social engagement.
+This prototyping-oriented class introduces students to the creative affordances of physical computing, or the practice of interfacing digital system with the outside world, by way of hands-on experiments across a continuum of technologies.
+Students will learn programming concepts (Python3), basic electronics, as well as strategies for their interaction via the [HUZZAH32](https://www.adafruit.com/product/3405).
 Regular critiques will provide an opportunity for students to share their research and prototypes with their colleagues as well as receive direct feedback from the instructor.

-old copy (likely written by Bruce): The leading edge of design is becoming increasingly high tech.
-Microprocessors are enabling designers to incorporate both sophisticated behaviors and intelligent user interfaces into their products.
-This class will introduce students to a modern, low-cost microprocessor, the Arduino, and teach the core electronic sciences required to use it to control interactive design.
-This class assumes no prior knowledge of electronics, although students should have basic mathematical skills.

 ### Required Materials